Illumina/manta/README.md

 split-reads or successful breakpoint assemblies to report a variant in cases where there is strong evidence otherwise.
 It provides scoring models for germline variants in individual diploid samples and somatic variants in matched tumor-normal sample pairs.
+There is limited support for unmatched tumor sample analysis.
 See the [user guide] [UserGuide] for a full description of capabilities and limitations.

 [UserGuide]:src/markdown/mantaUserGuide.md